January 6, 2019

 The internet has made it easier than ever to make a living selling your own products.
 In fact, you can create your very own eCommerce store in a single afternoon.
-The process is more involved than creating a simple website, but not by much!
+The process is more involved than making a simple website, but not by much!

 Forget about the upfront costs of running a physical storefront, online stores have a very bright future, and you can be a part of it.